blowb/blowb-doc/setup-host/postfix.rst

 Where ``<echo $HOST_ADDR | awk -F. '{print $1 "." $2 ".0.0/16"}'>`` is the corresponding output on bash.

-Save the configuration file and restart postfix:
+Save the configuration file and restart Postfix:
 ::

    sudo systemctl restart postfix

+.. index:: firewall, firewalld
+   single: Docker; docker0

 If the firewall is enabled, we need to make ``docker0`` a trusted network (you probably have done it in :doc:`dnsmasq`; in this case, there is no need to execute them again and you can just skip them):